Our School

 Guten Tag.
 My name is Marianne Dobie and I have been involved with libraries since I was a student librarian at Intermediate.
 I have worked in public libraries and government libraries as well as school libraries.
 I love reading and want to share this passion.
 I believe that reading for pleasure adds to your quality of life as it stretches the imagination, teaches empathy, and is a very portable hobby.

-Kaiwhakahaere Rawa/ Groundsperson
+Kaiwhakahaere Rawa/ Caretaker & Groundsperson

 Learning Support Staff